abrasive/shairport/README.md

 Note that the full path to the programs must be specified, and script files will not be executed unless they are marked as executable and have the appropriate shebang `#!/bin/...` as the first line.
 (This behaviour may be different from other Shairports.)

 Shairport Sync can run a program whenever the volume is set or changed.
-You specify them using the `general` group settings `run_this_when_volume_changes`.
+You specify it using the `general` group setting `run_this_when_volume_changes`.
 This is to facilitate situations where something has to be done when the volume changes, e.g. adjust an external mixer value.
 Set the `wait_for_completion` value to `"yes"` for Shairport Sync to wait until the command has been completed before continuing.
 Again, please note that the full path to the program must be specified, and script files will not be executed unless they are marked as executable and have the appropriate shebang `#!/bin/...` as the first line.

 Note: Shairport Sync can take configuration settings from command line options.
 This is mainly for backward compatibility, but sometimes still useful.
 For normal use, it is strongly recommended that you use the configuration file method.